AdobeDocs/audience-manager.de-DE/help/using/faq/faq-profile-merge.md

 **Was ist ein externes Gerätediagramm?**

-Ein externes Gerätediagramm ist ein Gerätediagramm, in [!DNL Audience Manager] dem nicht exklusiv aus Ihren eigenen geräteübergreifenden Datenquellen erstellt wurde.
-Wenn Sie z.
-B. eine [Regel zum Profilzusammenführen erstellen](../features/profile-merge-rules/merge-rules-start.md) und die Optionen für [!UICONTROL Co-op Device Graph] das Gerät oder die Gerätediagramme von Drittanbietern auswählen, arbeiten Sie mit einem externen Gerätediagramm.
-Siehe [Geräteoptionen](../features/profile-merge-rules/merge-rule-definitions.md#device-options).
+An external device graph is any device graph in [!DNL Audience Manager] that has not been created exclusively from your own cross-device data sources.
+For example, when you create a [Profile Merge Rule](../features/profile-merge-rules/merge-rules-start.md) and choose the [!UICONTROL Co-op Device Graph] or third-party device graph options, you're working with an external device graph.
+See [Device Options](../features/profile-merge-rules/merge-rule-definitions.md#device-options).

 <br>

 **Was sind einige häufige Anwendungsfälle für die Verwendung eines externen Gerätediagramms in einem[!UICONTROL Profile Merge Rule]?**

-Das Hauptziel der Verwendung eines Gerätediagramms in a besteht darin, [!UICONTROL Profile Merge Rule] mehrere Geräte zu evaluieren und zu qualifizieren, die zu einer einzelnen Person oder einem einzelnen Budget für ein bestimmtes Segment gehören.
+The main objective of using a device graph in a [!UICONTROL Profile Merge Rule] is to evaluate and qualify multiple devices belonging to a single person or household for a specific segment.
 Das Segment selbst kann mehrere Verwendungen haben, z.
 B. das Targeting einer Zielgruppe von potenziellen potenziellen Werten durch eine DSP oder das Personalisieren des Onsite-Erlebnisses eines Kunden über eine Personalisierungs-Plattform auf der Site.
-Siehe [Anwendungsfälle für externe Geräte](../features/profile-merge-rules/external-graph-use-cases.md).
+See [External Device Graph Use Cases](../features/profile-merge-rules/external-graph-use-cases.md).

 <br>